H-M-Y/Propositions-in-NLP/README.md

 ### Field Overview

 The research on propositions in linguistics and logic has already been very in-depth, but in NLP has not been carefully explored.
 Thus, there are no review articles on propositions in NLP.
+Next I will introduce propositions in linguistics and related tasks in NLP.

 ### Propositions in Linguistic & Logic